yuki-yano/human-in-the-loop/README.md

 - **Error Handling**: Tagged Union types for explicit error classification
 - **Type Safety**: Strict TypeScript with no implicit any

+## Acknowledgments

+This project is inspired by and based on [KOBA789/human-in-the-loop](https://github.com/KOBA789/human-in-the-loop), a Rust implementation of the Human-in-the-Loop MCP server.

 ## License

 MIT